michaelrafailyk/HighlightImpreciseItalicAngle/README.md

 # Angles

 The angle is taken from Font Info -> Masters.
-The plugin always check the vertical lines only.
+That is, the plugin check only the vertical segments.
 If you work with italic master, it will be whatever 8-12 the master use for Italic Angle.
-If you work with upright master, the plugin will check all the vertical stems (0 degree).
+If you work with upright master, the plugin will check all the vertical stems and handles at 0 degree.

 # Background